jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/MultipartUpload-Operations/ListMultipartUploads.md

 Detail Analysis:

-1. The maximum "max-uploads" parameter is 10000.
+1.The maximum "max-uploads" parameter is 10000.

-2. The returned results are arranged in the order of Key and UploadId dictionary.
+2.The returned results are arranged in the order of Key and UploadId dictionary.

 **Request Example**

 ```
 GET   /?uploads HTTP/1.1
 Date:   Wed, 12 Jul 2017 13:58:14 GMT